-This year marks the 23rd anniversary of the Enchanted Garden of Lights, and Rock City is all dressed up for the occasion.
+This year marks the 24th anniversary of the Enchanted Garden of Lights, and Rock City is all dressed up for the occasion, with over a million sparkling lights and the world’s largest walk-through Christmas tree!

 While we’ve spent many an afternoon squeezing through the Eye of the Needle or looking for reindeer, it’s been a few years since we’ve done the lights.
 It’s hard to say who was more blown away – our 4-year-old, my husband or me.